Search

 Analyse der Partikelgrößenverteilung - Produktübersicht

-Wir bieten Analysegeräte für sämtliche Partikelgrößenanalysetechniken.
+Wir bieten Analysengeräte für sämtliche Partikelgrößenanalysetechniken.

-Metal Powders & Additive Manufacturing Particle characterization methods
+Metallpulver & Additive Fertigung Particle characterization methods

 In additive manufacturing, the particle size range of the powder used usually lies between 20 and 80 μm.
 Dust, non-spherical particles or large, fused grains disturb the manufacturing process and can cause defects in the component.